Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Entropy and Fisher information in the Kolmogorov equation

 \end{prop} \begin{proof}

 Since

 the conservation laws are a consequence of $\mathcal{Q}^N(\varphi)=0$ for $\varphi(V)=1,\frac{1}{N}\sum_i v_i, \vert V\vert^2$, which is easily obtained by a direct computation. \end{proof}

 We will now study in more details the production of entropy and the dissipation of Fisher information.
+For the moment, we keep explicit expressions for the dissipation terms, making them more easily recognizable to any reader familiar with the Landau equation.
+We will later rewrite them with vector fields and derivation operators to fit the framework of Theorem~\ref{thm:side}.
 We begin with the entropy: \begin{prop} For any $N\geq 2$ the entropy of $F^N_t$ is non-increasing, and the following estimate holds for any $t\in[0,T]$:

 \end{prop} \begin{proof} We compute

 by symmetry.
 Recalling the expression of $Q^N_{12}$ and integrating by parts,

 Integrating from $0$ to $t$ yields the result. \end{proof} \begin{remark} The dissipation for the Landau equation~\eqref{eq:landau} formally writes: